Robert Caro: The Power Broker

 Caro spent the academic year of 1965–1966 as a Nieman Fellow at Harvard University.
 During a class on urban planning and land use, the experience of watching Moses returned to him.

 They were talking one day about highways and where they got built ... and here were these mathematical formulas about traffic density and population density and so on, and all of a sudden I said to myself: "This is completely wrong.
 This isn't why highways get built.
 Highways get built because Robert Moses wants them built there.
 If you don't find out and explain to people where Robert Moses gets his power, then everything else you do is going to be dishonest."

 To do so, Caro began work on a biography of Moses, The Power Broker: Robert Moses and the Fall of New York, also a study of Caro's favorite theme: the acquisition and use of power.
 He expected it would take nine months to complete, but instead it took him until 1974.
 The work was based on extensive research and a total of 522 interviews, including several with Michael Madigan (who worked for Moses for 35 years); numerous interviews with Sidney Shapiro (Moses's general manager for forty years) and seven interviews with Moses himself.
 Caro also interviewed men who worked for and knew Moses's mentor, New York Governor Al Smith.
 During the 1967–1968 academic year, Caro worked on the book as a Carnegie Fellow at the Columbia University Graduate School of Journalism.

-His wife, Ina, functioned as his research assistant.
-Her master's thesis on the Verrazzano-Narrows Bridge stemmed from this work.
+His wife, Ina, worked with Caro as his research assistant.
+Her master's thesis on the Verrazzano–Narrows Bridge stemmed from this work.
 At one point she sold the family home and took a teaching job so Robert would be financially able to finish the book.

 The Power Broker is widely viewed as a seminal work because it combined painstaking historical research with a smoothly flowing narrative writing style.
 The success of this approach was evident in his chapter on the construction of the Cross Bronx Expressway, where Caro reported the controversy from all perspectives, including that of neighborhood residents.
 The result was a work of powerful literary as well as academic interest.
 Upon its publication, Moses responded to the biography in a 23-page statement repudiating the book.